rabius-sunny/jsdude-copy-01/README.md

 # Welcome to JsDude
-<p> This is a NextJs blog made with Stackbit
+<p> This is a NextJs blog made with Stackbit.
 Learn Programming Fundamentals with Javascript.